JolisNzamb21st/event_planner/README.md

 # 🗓️ Event Planner React App

-An intuitive and responsive web application built with React to help individuals and organisations plan, manage, and track events easily — from creating event schedules to managing guests and task lists.
+An intuitive and responsive web application that will help individuals and organisations plan, manage, and track events easily, from creating event schedules to managing guests and task lists.

 ## 📌 Project Status

 ✅ Initial landing page created.
 🔧 Future updates planned: full event planning functionality, guest management, calendar integration, and more.

----

----

 ## 🧰 Tech Stack